International sales and shipping

 I will not ship via UPS, FedEx or other private shippers, NO EXCEPTIONS.

-countries tracking information back to the US Postal Service.
+countries send tracking information back to the US Postal Service.
 For

 countries that do not, the last location you will see if you try